In year 7 students have 25 lessons a week.

 ‘ Horrible histories in art’ continued

-• Modern art time line
+• Modern art timeline

 • Expressionism and music